-The state's leading small business organization, the National Federation of Independent Business (NFIB), praised action by the House Energy and Technology Committee, in reporting out Senate Bill 910.
+The state's leading small business organization, the National Federation of Independent Business (NFIB), praised Governor Rick Snyder for signing into law Senate Bill 910.
 The legislation, sponsored by Senator Tom Casperson (R-Escanaba), would prohibit Michigan's Department of Environmental Quality (DEQ) from enforcing EPA’s proposed rule restrictions on wood stoves and wood burning appliances.
-The bill now moves to the full House for consideration and passage during the Lame Duck session.
-The bill was advanced to third reading on December 11th and is expected to be passed by the House this week.
+The bill was one of a number of pieces of legislation that made it to the Governor's desk during the last week of the 2014 "lame duck" session.

 The EPA is seeking new regulations called New Source Performance Standards (NSPS) for new residential wood heaters and wood heating appliances.
 The new standards also include pellet, corn burner and outdoor wood boilers.

 Manufacturers of wood stoves and heating appliances have estimated that the proposed new emission requirements could virtually end the burning of wood for heat in the United States and more than double the cost of new wood burning appliances.
-The new rules will also make it difficult or impossible for homebuilders and commercial contractors to include fireplaces or wood – biomass heating options in new construction.
+The new rules would also make it difficult or impossible for homebuilders and commercial contractors to include fireplaces or wood – biomass heating options in new construction.

 “Leave it to the same EPA and the Washington bureaucrats that want to dictate what light bulbs we use and how our toilets flush to seek tougher restrictions on wood burning on the heels of a record cold winter season,” said NFIB State Director Charlie Owens.
 “The ruling elite in DC are completely out of touch with reality on this one.”